 The requirements and needs of potential applicants come first.
 Take a bird's eye view of your own company.
 What do potential new professionals and employees want to find on your website?

-Everyone who is looking for a job is not only interested in the job itself, but also in the employer.
-Show what your company or agency stands for and what makes you an employer.
-The more applicants can identify with your company, the more likely they are to contact you!
+Anyone looking for a job is not only interested in the job itself, but also in the employer.
+Show what your company or agency stands for and what makes you remarkable as an employer.
+The more applicants identify with your company, the more likely they are to contact you!

 Of course, information about the available jobs is a must on every website.
 It is much more advantageous if you create a separate landing page for each vacancy, where you can go into more detail about the activities, requirements, etc. It is a good idea to display a portrait of each job and include employee experiences on each page.
-It is a good idea to display a portrait of the individual jobs on the respective pages and to include employee experiences.
+You might also consider displaying a portrait of the individual jobs on the respective pages and to include employee experiences.

 You should also present the benefits of your company on the pages.
 Why should people choose you over the competition?
 Important: If you are not currently looking for new employees, you should not include a note stating that there are no vacancies.
 That way you miss the chance to receive interesting unsolicited applications.